catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 Overview
 ********

-Heat allows you to deploy applications using a template that describe the required resources and their relationship.
-The templates can be managed like code and stored on your preferred source control system.
-Heat manages the life-cycle of the application stacks on your behalf.
-When you change the template, it orchestrates the required changes on the infrastructure in the appropriate order, respecting the relationship and dependencies defined.
+Cloud orchestration allows you to deploy applications and infrastructure using a simple template language that describes the required resources and their relationship.
+The orchestration service manages the life-cycle of application stacks on your behalf.
+When a template is modified, the service orchestrates the required changes to the infrastructure in the appropriate order.
+Templates can be managed like code and versioned on your source control system.

 ..
 Heat makes auto-scaling easy.
 You can define a scaling group and a scaling policy and Heat will add or remove compute instances to the group as required.

-Heat can be integrated to configuration management systems to provision and manage software.
-Heat can run Puppet or Chef in standalone mode, or be used to present compute instances back to the Puppet/Chef master for software configuration.
+The orchestration service can be integrated to configuration management systems to provision and manage software.
+It can run Puppet or Chef in standalone mode, or be used to present compute instances back to the Puppet/Chef master for software configuration.

+The service is currently in beta and available via the APIs and command line tools.
+It will be soon exposed via the web dashboard as well.
+There are no additional charges for the use of the cloud orchestration service.
+You will only pay for the resources consumed by your running application stacks (such as compute, network and storage).

 Using Heat via the command line tools
 =====================================